enochtamulonis/enochtamulonis/README.md

 - 🔭 Building High Powered Apps with Ruby on Rails, Hotwire, TailwindCSS, and Turbo Native
 - 🌱 Expert in building web and mobile apps that scale and are built to grow.
 - 💬 Ask me about anything Ruby On Rails/Hotwire, or Web Development related
-- 📫 How to reach me: for professional requests Linkedin is a good way and is linked, for collabs please message me at https://www.wavclouds.com/Indigo
+- 📫 How to reach me: for professional requests Linkedin is a good way and is linkedin https://www.linkedin.com/in/enoch-tamulonis/
 - ⚡ Fun fact: I Am A Core Contributor to Rails

 After years of mentoring other developers and leading Senior development teams, I have decided to try to reach many more developers by creating education videos on my Youtube channel